 - can become less effective at treating more serious conditions if they are repeatedly used to treat mild conditions

-They may also be recommended if you have a pre-existing risk factor that makes you more vulnerable to infection, such as a weakened immune system.
+They may also be used if you have an underlying health problem, such as a weakened immune system.

-Occasionally, hospital treatment may be needed if you or your child is seriously dehydrated due to diarrhoea.
+Occasionally, hospital treatment may be needed if you or your child is seriously dehydrated.
 Treatment will involve administering fluids and nutrients directly into a vein (intravenously).